shlomi-levi/shlomi-levi/README.md

 Here's a quick overview of the projects I've written:

-- **Data Structures Implementations in C** (work in progress): A C based project that contains implementations for several common data structures, including linked lists, binary trees, Stacks, Queues and more.
+- **Data Structures Implementations in C**: A C based project that contains implementations for several common data structures, including linked lists, binary trees, Stacks, Queues and more.

 - **Assembler Project In C**: I have written an assembler project in C, for a pseudo assembly language, as a part of the course 'Workshop In C' in the Open University.